DCC-EX/dcc-ex.github.io/docs/reference/software/command-reference.rst

 DCC++ EX CommandStation supports Sensor inputs that can be connected to any Arduino Pin not in use by this program, as well as pins on external I/O extenders and other devices.
 Physical sensors can be of any type (infrared, magnetic, mechanical...).
 They may be configured to pull-up or not.
-When configured for pull-up, the output is connected (within the CS) to +5V via a resistor.
-This sort of output is suited to sensors that have two wires (a switch or relay contacts, or a device with an 'open collector' or 'open drain' output.
+When configured for pull-up, the input is connected (within the CS) to +5V via a resistor.
+This sort of input is suited to sensors that have two wires (a switch or relay contacts, or a device with an 'open collector' or 'open drain' output.
 Some sensors may be sensitive to the pull-up resistor and not operate as expected - in this case you can turn off the pull-up.

 The sensor is considered INACTIVE when at +5V potential, and ACTIVE when the pin is pulled down to 0V.